Go Back

 Onsen Tamago (Hot Spring Eggs)

-Onsen Tamago is a type of boiled egg that is prepared using an interesting Japanese cooking method.
-You can enjoy the delicate, custard-like whites and the rich, creamy yolks.
+Onsen Tamago is an egg dish that is prepared using a traditional Japanese cooking method.
+It features delicate, custard-like egg whites and rich, creamy yolks that can be enjoyed on their own or as a topping for various dishes.

 No ratings yet